Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: POMDP Specification

 This shows that the POMDP may be interpreted as an MDP over belief states with $p(o \mid b, a)$ the transition probability for moving from belief state $b$ to belief state $\tau(b,a,o)$.

 Let $T$ be the step at which a terminal state $\state{\emptyset}{0}$ or $\state{\emptyset}{1}$ is reached.
 The cumulative reward is given by

-It is natural to examine the value $V^\pi$ achieved by the policy $\pi$ learned over the POMDP in the underlying MDP~\citep{singh1994learning}, that arises from the POMDP when the states are fully known. $V^\pi$ may be interpreted as the value that an \emph{oracle} that knows the target's location would assign to the bot's policy.
-We base the HQS measure on this oracle value, noting that the bot can only choose the policy $\pi$ to try to maximise the belief value $V^\pi(b)$.
+It is natural to examine the value $V^\pi$ achieved by the policy $\pi$ learned over the POMDP in the underlying MDP~\citep{singh1994learning}, that arises from the POMDP when the MDP states are fully observable. $V^\pi$ may be interpreted as the value that an \emph{oracle} that knows the target's location would assign to the bot's policy.
+We base the HQS measure on this oracle value, noting that the bot can only attempt to maximise the belief value $V^{\pi}(b)$.